splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-transformations.rst

 In order to add a new field to an alert, you must first create a matching condition.
-For example, if every time a certain monitoring tool sends an alert you’d like to add a new field, you would would create a matching condition that states:
+For example, if every time a certain monitoring tool sends an alert you'd like to add a new field, you would would create a matching condition that states:

    **When** monitoring_tool **matches** your_tool **using** Wildcard